Boj4ckk/pixel/README.md

 # React Native Pixel
+A mobile application (iOS, Android) developed using React Native, which lists different personal profiles and their images.
+This project was undertaken to familiarize myself with React.

 ## Description
 This application, built with React Native, showcases a catalog of profiles, each featuring a profile picture, name, age, and a gallery of photos.
 Users can browse through the profiles and view the images associated with each.